AddyRdz/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide us a table of vocabulary.
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
+- When the student makes an attempt, interpret their reading so they can what they actually said.

 ## Formating Instructions